Introducing PrimeReact v11-alpha 🎉Discover Now

 useScrollArea

-Hook that manages custom scrollbar state, overflow detection, and thumb positioning.
+Hook that manages custom scrollbar state, overflow detection, and handle positioning.

 basic-demo